nadjamarin/TorsodynamicsEstimationSystemValidation/README.md

 | S7 | 1 |
 | S8 | 3 |

-Once the MAIN script has been run for all subject/trial combinations, you can run the aggregate data processing script.
+Once the MAIN script has been run for all subject/trial combinations, you can run the aggregate data processing script (choose Gen 1 or Gen 2 to match MAIN script that was run).
 The aggregate data processing script will use the files generated by the MAIN script, so make sure that the MAIN script has been run with all subject/trial combinations before trying to run the aggregate data processing script.
 In the aggregate data processing script, the subjects are defined in the cell array *subjects* while the trials for each subjects are defined in the array *trials*.
 You **do not** need to change these since they are already populated with the correct subject/trial combinations.
 However, you will still need to update the directories at the beginning of the code according to the directory structure described in the previous section.

 ## Code File Descriptions
 All of the MATLAB code files are commented, but for quick reference, they are summarized below.

-1.
+1. **[align_Ylabels.m](https://www.mathworks.com/matlabcentral/fileexchange/41701-y-labels-alignment-in-subplots):** Aligns the y-labels in each column of a subplots-based figure such that they all have the same x-coordinate value.
+The function works both with the default MATLAB subplot command and with the [subplot1](http://www.mathworks.com/matlabcentral/fileexchange/9694) function.
+2. **apply_butterworth_filter.m:** Removes noise from raw data by applying a Butterworth filter given the filter parameters a and b.
+3. **compute_angle_two_v.m:** Computes the angle between two vectors u and v in 3D space (x, y, z).
+4. **compute_COP.m:** Computes the center of pressure (COP) components from the force data (force data can be from AMTI or FSS).
+5. **compute_mocap_angle.m:** Computes angles of the torso (yaw, pitch, roll) from motion capture data given the body frame (torso frame) and the world frame (motion capture system origin frame).
+6. **compute_R_from_basis.m:** Computes final rotation matrix given the rotation matrix in body frame (torso frame) and rotation matrix in world frame (motion capture system origin frame).
+7. **compute_rmse.m:** Computes RMSE given reference (gold standard: AMTI force plate or Qualisys motion capture) and estimate (FSS or IMU).
+8. **compute_seat_angle.m:** Uses motion capture data (origin_pts, seat_pts) to calculate theta_x and theta_y, the FSS seat angles.
+    - origin_pts = origin points of motion capture system (markers on Qualisys L-frame)
+    - seat_pts = motion capture markers on corners of FSS seat
+9. **filter_data.m:** Finds Butterworth filter parameters bHP and aHP given order of filter, cutoff frequency, sampling frequency, and filter type.
+Then, applies a Butterworth filter to the raw data using parameters bHP and aHP.
+10. **Gen1_aggregate_data_processing.m:** Generates a table of averages and standard errors of the RMSE, max, and min for data of two subject groups.
+    - Data: F<sub>x</sub>, F<sub>y</sub>, F<sub>z</sub>, M<sub>x</sub>, M<sub>y</sub>, M<sub>z</sub>, COP<sub>x</sub>, COP<sub>y</sub>, yaw, pitch, roll
+    - Subject groups: able-bodied users (ABUs) and manual wheelchair users (mWCUs)
+    - *NOTE:* This is for FSS Gen 1.0 ONLY!
+To get table for FSS Gen 2.0, use Gen2_aggregate_data_processing.m
+11. **Gen1_get_offsets.m:** Since data collection was not synchronized, time offsets were found.
+The found offsets are used to align all data in the time axis.
+    - *NOTE:* this function applies offsets for the Gen 1.0 FSS study.
+Use Gen2_get_offsets.m if analyzing data from the Gen 2.0 FSS study
+12. **Gen2_aggregate_data_processing.m:** Generates a table of averages and standard errors of the RMSE, max, and min for data of two subject groups.
+    - Data: F<sub>x</sub>, F<sub>y</sub>, F<sub>z</sub>, M<sub>x</sub>, M<sub>y</sub>, M<sub>z</sub>, COP<sub>x</sub>, COP<sub>y</sub>, yaw, pitch, roll
+    - Subject groups: able-bodied users (ABUs) and manual wheelchair users (mWCUs)
+    - *NOTE:* This is for FSS Gen 2.0 ONLY!
+To get table for FSS Gen 1.0, use Gen1_aggregate_data_processing.m
+13. **Gen2_get_offsets.m:** Since data collection was not synchronized, time offsets were found.
+The found offsets are used to align all data in the time axis.
+    - *NOTE:* this function applies offsets for the Gen 2.0 FSS study.
+Use Gen1_get_offsets.m if analyzing data from the Gen 1.0 FSS study
+14. **get_mocap_frames.m:** Calculates the frames of the torso, FSS seat, and motion capture system origin.
+15. **MAIN_data_process_Gen1study.m:** Processes the FSS, QTM (Qualisys motion capture), VN IMU, and AMTI force plate data for the Gen 1.0 FSS design validation study.
+FSS load cells are used to calculate 3 forces, 3 moments, and 2 COP coordinates.
+FSS data are compared to the gold standard, AMTI force plate.
+VN IMU signals are used to calculate torso angles (yaw, pitch, roll).
+IMU data are compared to the gold standard, Qualisys motion capture.
+    - *NOTE:* This is for FSS Gen 1.0 ONLY!
+To get master data and plots for FSS Gen 2.0, use MAIN_data_process_Gen2study.m
+16. **MAIN_data_process_Gen2study.m:** Processes the FSS, QTM (Qualisys motion capture), VN IMU, and AMTI force plate data for the Gen 2.0 FSS design validation study.
+FSS load cells are used to calculate 3 forces, 3 moments, and 2 COP coordinates.
+FSS data are compared to the gold standard, AMTI force plate.
+VN IMU signals are used to calculate torso angles (yaw, pitch, roll).
+IMU data are compared to the gold standard, Qualisys motion capture.
+    - *NOTE:* This is for FSS Gen 2.0 ONLY!
+To get master data and plots for FSS Gen 1.0, use MAIN_data_process_Gen1study.m
+17. **process_imu_vn_data.m:** Computes torso angles (yaw, pitch, roll) from VN IMU data.
+18. **process_mocap_data.m:** Uses motion capture data to calculate the motion capture torso angles, FSS seat x angle, and FSS seat y angle.